mignaccolo/datascience_dsd/README.md

 We wish to sincerely thank colleagues and institutions who have generously provided disdrometer data.

 1. Dr. C. R. Williams, the National Oceanic and Atmospheric Administration (NOAA) and Physical Sciences Laboratory (PSL) for the public availability of the BBY, and DRW datasets.
-2. Dr. Ali Tokay and National Aeronautics and Space Administration (NASA) for the public availability of the the  Global Precipitation Measurement (GPM) mission Ground Validation HYMEX campain: ALE and PES datasets.
+2. Dr. Ali Tokay and National Aeronautics and Space Administration (NASA) for the public availability of the the  Global Precipitation Measurement (GPM) mission Ground Validation HYMEX campaign: ALE and PES datasets.

 Mutual Information analysis was done adopting the Local Non-uniformity Correction via the python package [NPEET\_LNC](https://github.com/BiuBiuBiLL/NPEET_LNC), while nearest neighbors search in the statistical moments space associated with a rain drop size distribution were done using the python package [GriSpy](https://grispy.readthedocs.io/en/latest/).